kaveh808/kons-9/doc/install-linux.md

 $ sudo apt install emacs27
 ```

-Here we assume you want to install `emacs27`, a recent version of GNU Emacs that isn't the very most recent one.
+Here we assume you want to install `emacs27`, a recent version of GNU Emacs that isn't the  most recent one.
 To find out which versions of Emacs your system can install, first update the package index as shown above, then use apt-cache search to list the available versions of Emacs:

 ``` bash
 $ sudo apt-cache search emacs